CARBON DIOXIDE SCIENCE, DOES IT MAKE SENSE?

 The mass of the Earths hydrosphere is many times that of the atmosphere, and water vapor makes up a significant portion of the atmosphere.
 Could it be true that water and water vapor are far more significant in regulating the Earths temperature than atmospheric gases?

 I am still having great difficulty getting my head around the process by which CO2 increases the warmth of the atmosphere.
-Of course it doesn’t add any heat but rather delays the loss of heat to space.
-The following links are interesting.
+Of course, it doesn’t add any heat but rather delays the loss of heat to space.
+The following links

 What would happen in a jar full of CO2 left in the sun?
 Apparently, not much.